Ken Anderson (wrestler): Aces & Eights (2012–2013)

-After several weeks of absence, Anderson returned to Impact Wrestling on December 27, where he was offered a position in Aces & Eights, a heel stable, which Anderson accepted the following week.
-On January 10, Anderson explained his joining by noting how nobody helped him when he was attacked by the Aces & Eights back in October.
-Anderson wrestled his return match on three days later at Genesis, defeating Samoa Joe after interference from Aces & Eights member Mike Knox.
-On March 10 at Lockdown, Aces & Eights, represented by Anderson, Devon, DOC, Garett Bischoff, and Mike Knox, were defeated by Team TNA, consisting of Eric Young, James Storm, Magnus, Samoa Joe, and Sting, in a Lethal Lockdown match.
+After several weeks of absence, Anderson returned on the December 27 episode of Impact Wrestling, where he was offered a position in Aces & Eights, which Anderson accepted on the January 3, 2013 episode of Impact Wrestling, turning heel in the process.
+On the January 10 episode of Impact Wrestling, Anderson explained his joining by noting how nobody helped him when he was attacked by the Aces & Eights back in October.
+Anderson wrestled his return match at Genesis on January 13, defeating Samoa Joe after interference from Aces & Eights member Mike Knox.
+On March 10 at Lockdown, Aces & Eights — represented by Anderson, Devon, DOC, Garett Bischoff, and Mike Knox — were defeated by Team TNA — consisting of Eric Young, James Storm, Magnus, Samoa Joe, and Sting — in a Lethal Lockdown match.
 On June 2 at Slammiversary XI, Anderson, Bischoff, and Wes Brisco were defeated by Jeff Hardy, Magnus, and Samoa Joe in a six-man tag team match.
 On the following episode of Impact Wrestling, Anderson began campaigning to be the new Vice President of the Aces & Eights.
 The following week, Anderson defeated his fellow Aces & Eights stablemates in a battle royal to qualify for the 2013 Bound for Glory Series.
 Anderson defeated Joseph Park in his first BFG series match via pinfall on the June 20 episode of Impact Wrestling to earn seven points in the tournament.
 On the July 11 episode of Impact Wrestling, Anderson was voted to become Vice President of Aces & Eights.

 In August, he started a feud with Bully Ray, as Anderson frequently disagreed with Ray's decisions.
 Anderson's participation in the Bound for Glory series ended on the September 5 episode of Impact Wrestling, when he was eliminated from a twenty-point battle royal by Samoa Joe.
-Later that night, Anderson turned face by costing Bully Ray his no-disqualification match with Sting and announcing himself as his TNA World Heavyweight Championship opponent at No Surrender.
+Later that night, Anderson turned face once again by costing Bully Ray his no-disqualification match with Sting and announcing himself as his TNA World Heavyweight Championship opponent at No Surrender.
 The following week, Anderson unsuccessfully challenged Ray for the TNA World Heavyweight Championship in a Last Man Standing match.
 Afterwards, as Anderson was being stretchered away, Ray attacked him and executed a piledriver to him onto the stage.
-On September 23, Anderson profile was quietly removed from TNA's website, seemingly indicating his departure from the company.
+On September 23, Anderson's profile was quietly removed from TNA's website, seemingly indicating his departure from the company.
 However, he would make his return on October 24, continuing his storyline with Ray.
 At Impact Wrestling: Turning Point, he defeated Ray and forced Aces & Eights to disband.